aws/aws-eks-best-practices/content/scalability/docs/supporting-infrastructure.md

 Supporting infrastructure is resources required for your workloads to run and be accessible.
 It includes EC2 instances, load balancers, external storage, and other APIs used by the Kubernetes control plane.
 For simplicity, we won’t address APIs that workloads use because that could be every API.

 Helping EKS clusters scale to large sizes requires using the supporting infrastructure wisely.
 There are multiple areas you need to consider in planning before they become a problem.
 The main concerns are for compute availability and network routing.

-## EC2 instances
+Load balancing is addressed in the [workload section of this guide](./workloads.md).

-Selecting your EC2 instance types is possibly one of the hardest decisions customers face because in clusters with multiple different workloads there is no one-size-fits all solution.
-Here are some tips to help you avoid common pitfalls.
+Selecting EC2 instance types is possibly one of the hardest decisions customers face because in clusters with multiple workloads there is no one-size-fits all solution.
+Here are some tips to help you avoid common pitfalls and scaling limits.

-### Use Karpenter for node autoscaling
+## Use Karpenter for node autoscaling

 [Karpenter](https://karpenter.sh/) is a workload-native node autoscaler created by AWS.
 It can scale nodes in a cluster based on the workload requirements for resources (e.g. GPU) and taints and tolerations (e.g. zone spread) without needing to manage node groups for each workload requirement.
 Nodes are created directly from EC2 instead of using Auto Scaling Groups (ASG) which avoids default node group quotas—450 nodes per group—and provides greater instance selection flexibility with less operational overhead.

 We highly recommend customers use Karpenter when possible.
 It optimizes clusters for cost and scalability and has many features that were built to help customers reduce operational overhead and increase cluster scalability.

-### Use many different EC2 instance types
+## Use many different EC2 instance types

 Each AWS region has a limited number of available instances per instance type.
 If you create a cluster that uses only one instance type and scale the number of nodes beyond the capacity of the region you will receive an error that no instances are available.
 To avoid this issue you should not arbitrarily limit the type of instances that can be use in your cluster.